Octets/SeaGoatVision/INSTALL.md

-This Vision Serveur is tested on OpenCV 2.4.2 and Python 2.7 on Fedora 17 and Ubuntu 12.04.
+This Vision Serveur is tested on OpenCV 2.4.2 with Python 2.7 on Fedora 17, Ubuntu 12.04 and Arch Linux.

 Requirements:

  - Python 2.7
  - PyQt4
  - Glade 3